 I’m sure you’ve seen one of those pictures on social media that asks you to share the image to see how far it goes, and it has hundreds of thousands of shares.
-That illustrates how fast one image can move around online.
-So what does that have to with your cutting business?
+This illustrates how fast one image can move around online.
+So what does that have to with your Silhouette or Cricut business?
 It shows that once you post an image online, it doesn’t matter where you post it, your image can potentially be seen by millions of people quickly.
 Clearly, it’s pretty important to protect your images.

-Don’t let your watermark detract from your item.
+- Don’t let your watermark detract from your item.
 If your buyer cannot clearly see your item, they are likely to pass it up.
 This watermark is too distracting.

-Do make your watermark overlap a small portion of your item.
+- Do make your watermark overlap a small portion of your item.
 It is easy to crop out a watermark that is in the “background” of your photo.
-To prevent people from doing it, simply overlap your watermark onto the edge of your item.
+To prevent people from doing this, simply overlap your watermark onto the edge of your item.